Bring out the best in your employees with high-performance management

 As a visual, employee autonomy would look something like this:

 Modern employees hold the opportunity for growth and learning at an unprecedented standard.
 People want to become the best versions of themselves, and companies that let them do this are companies that attract the best talent.
-The end goal of employee autonomy at work is for each member of your team to have the opportunity to learn and develop in their role, adding to their personal success, and the success of the team at large.
+The end goal of employee autonomy at work is for each team member to have the opportunity to learn and develop in their role, adding to their success and the success of the team at large.

 More autonomy correlates to greater job satisfaction.
 The more control we have, the more motivated we become to succeed.
 When employees feel their managers trust them with this control, they are confident, loyal and performing.